hkspm-yp/Astro-e-calendar/README.md

 ## Level

 This programme distinguishes each astronomical event into different levels.
-Some events are themselves defined as level 1 such as moon phases, while some events like Moon at perigee, superior conjunction, etc, are level 3.
+Some events are defined as level 1 such as moon phases, while some other events like Moon at perigee, superior conjunction, etc, are level 3.
 Considerations are made for complicated events such as planetary appulse, for example:

 ```python
 if int(earth.at(t).observe(planet_list_top[i]).phase_angle(sun).degrees) >150: